AdaDC/AdaDC.github.io/_projects/2018-11-06-data-cleansing-with-python.md

 date: 2018-11-06 00:00:00
 featured_image: '/images/sabrina_cleaning_data.jpg'
 ---
 This example shows how to clean a dataset.
-It removes duplicates and splits data that is all stored in one column into seperate columns.
+It removes duplicates and splits data that is stored all in one column into seperate columns.
 Finally it writes the cleansed data to a .csv file.

 <img src="https://media.giphy.com/media/3gPN8q3snGN759GAeY/giphy.gif" alt="Sabrina blowing out candles" title="Title text" />

-For this example, dummy data based on [The Chilling Adventures of Sabrina](https://en.wikipedia.org/wiki/Chilling_Adventures_of_Sabrina_(TV_series) will be used.
+For this example, dummy data based on [The Chilling Adventures of Sabrina](https://www.netflix.com/title/80223989) will be used.